 In most societies in the past, forming an identity – a self-definition within a community – was a straightforward process.
 People adopted roles that were already decided for them by their family and their community.
 In most modern global societies today the possibilities, choices and dilemmas young people face make this process of identity formation much less simple.

-This partly explains the explosion of studies on Identity in Psychology, since Erikson’s day.
-This has happened within all areas of Psychology and has also incorporated theoretical ideas from Sociology.
-In one sense, this integration of the Identity or Self with diverse areas of Psychology ahs helped to personalize these areas of study by focusing on the whole person with their contradictions and complexities with specific contexts and relationships.
+This partly explains the explosion of studies on Identity in Psychology since Erikson’s day.
+This has happened within all areas of psychology and has also incorporated theoretical ideas from sociology.
+In one sense, this integration of the Identity or Self with diverse areas of psychology has helped to personalise these areas of study by focusing on the whole person with their contradictions and complexities with specific contexts and relationships.

 The Asian Conference on Psychology & the Behavioral Sciences 2017 (ACP2017) will be held alongside The Asian Conference on Ethics, Religion & Philosophy (ACERP2017).
 Registration for either conference will allow attendees to attend sessions in the other.

 We welcome your proposal for presentations in all areas related to Identity, including but not limited to:

 - Ego Identity